yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-self-guided.md

 The workshop’s source code is located in the **src/workshop** folder.
 Be sure to familiarize yourself with the key **subfolders** and **files** you’ll be working with throughout the session.

 1. The **files folder**: Contains the files created by the agent app.
 1. The **instructions folder**: Contains the instructions passed to the LLM.
 1. The **main.py** Python script: The entry point for the app, containing its main logic.
 1. The **sales_data.py** Python script: Contains the function logic to execute dynamic SQL queries against the SQLite database.
 1. The **stream_event_handler.py** Python script: Contains the event handler logic for token streaming.

+!!! info "The `files/` folder is created during agent execution and is not checked into source control.
+As a result, you will NOT see this folder in your forked repository by default - but you will see it during runtime"

 ![Lab folder structure](./media/project-structure-self-guided.png)